sbabic/swupdate/doc/source/building-with-yocto.rst

   process using CMS mechanism.
 It is available if SWUPDATE_SIGNING is set to CMS.
-- **SWUPDATE_CMS_CERT** : this is the file with the certificate used in signing process using using CMS method.
+- **SWUPDATE_CMS_CERT** : this is the file with the certificate used in signing process using CMS method.
 It is available if SWUPDATE_SIGNING is set to CMS.

 - **SWUPDATE_AES_FILE** : this is the file with the AES password to encrypt artifact.
 A new `fstype` is